nacnudus/tidyxl/README.md

 [tidyxl](https://github.com/nacnudus/tidyxl) imports non-tabular data from Excel files into R. It exposes cell content, position, formatting and comments in a tidy structure for further manipulation, especially by the [unpivotr](https://github.com/nacnudus/unpivotr) package.
 It supports the xml-based file formats '.xlsx' and '.xlsm' via the embedded [RapidXML](http://rapidxml.sourceforge.net) C++ library.
 It does not support the binary file formats '.xlsb' or '.xls'.

+It also provides a function `xlex()` for tokenizing formulas.
+See the [vignette](file:///home/nacnudus/R/tidyxl/docs/articles/smells.html) for details.
+It is useful for detecting 'spreadsheet smells' (poor practice such as embedding constants in formulas, or using deep levels of nesting), and for understanding the dependency structures within spreadsheets.

 Mailing list
 ------------